MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 3. If necessary, in the **Fiscal Year** slicer, select the fiscal year that contains the current month (based on today's date).

     *The current month should be visible as a bar in the bar chart.*

+    *Note that August 2022 onwards is not in FY 2022, which is the default for the slicer.*

 ### Add an order to the database